A tale of two moduli spaces: logarithmic and multi-scale differentials: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Quentin Gendron for many helpful discussions.
 We also thank Qile Chen, Honglu Fan, Danilo Lewa\'nski, Rahul Pandharipande, Adrien Sauvaget, Johannes Schwab, and Longting Wu for sharing comments and insights on a preliminary version of the current paper.
-This project was initiated during an online seminar organized by D.H. and J.S.; we would like to thank all the participants for making the seminar a success.
+This project was initiated during an online seminar organized by D.\,H.\ and J.\,S.; we would like to thank all the participants for making the seminar a success.
+Finally, we thank the anonymous referees for carefully reading the paper and providing many helpful comments that helped clarify some arguments and presentation.